letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 PlatformIO
 **********

-ESP easy can be built using the Arduino IDE or PlatformIO (PIO).
+ESP easy can be built using the PlatformIO/pioarduino IDE (PIO).
-Arduino IDE is not being used during development, so it may take some more effort to get it setup for building ESPeasy.
+Arduino IDE is no longer supported for development though it's technically possible to be used.
+It may take considerable effort to get it setup for building ESPeasy.

-We *strongly* advise to use PlatformIO as build environment.
+We *strongly* advise to use PIO as build environment.

-PlatformIO is just the build, test and upload environment for many micro controllers like the ESP8266 and ESP32 we use.
+PIO is just the build, test and upload environment for many micro controllers like the ESP8266 and ESP32 we use.

-On top of that you need to use an editor, or so called IDE in which PlatformIO will be used.
+On top of that you need to use an editor, or so called IDE in which PIO will be used.

 The current choice is: